insub4067/SwiftUINavigator/README.md

 **Use SwiftUI View with UIKit Project easily.**

-#### 🤔 Why do we need SwiftUINavigator when we have a UIHostingController?
+#### 🤔 Why do you need SwiftUINavigator when you have a UIHostingController?
 > With UIHostingController, I faced bugs that were hard to predict and could not be resolved.
-Thank why I made SwiftUINavigator to solve those problems.
+That's why I made SwiftUINavigator to solve those problems.

 ## ✔️ Example